reisblucas/neural.fy/README.md

 1. Clone the repository using SSH;
 2. Via CLI Terminal, access the folder where you cloned the repository and type __**npm i**__ in the terminal;
 3. __**npm start**__.

-## About:
-The project is a React based, mostly made with Class Components and implemented Redux in middle of the project when I earned knowledge to apply the concept of global storage in my application and avoid prop drilling.
-In the beginning of the project, I want to make a Spotify clone and the required project was to make only some functionalities like favorite/unfavorite, with some restrictions about apresentation to the client, consume data from api and show in the page using React Life-Cycle.
-So talking about the aesthetic side, it's a free choice and I want to go beyond and recreate the same design and functionalities of the Spotify app with Friends Activity and Player.

 ## Skills:
 > Make requisitions and consume data provided by iTunes API;\